Guilderm/SnowballPlanner/Documents/Shared Appendix.md

   - **GDPR**: General Data Protection Regulation
   - **CCPA**: California Consumer Privacy Act

+Technical Terms
+Debt Item: A single debt entered by the user.
+Repayment Strategy: The method selected by the user for debt repayment (e.g., Snowball, Avalanche).
+Snowflake Payment: Extra, irregular payments made toward debt reduction.
+Multicurrency Support: The application's ability to handle debts in different currencies.

 ## 2. References

 This section includes references to external resources, standards, and other important documentation.